metamath/lamp-guide/docs/11/index.md

 or a label of any other hypotheses.
 This is noted in the
 [Metamath book](https://us.metamath.org/index.html#book),
-on the page 114, as it notes that
+page 114, as it notes that
 "each label token must be unique, and no label token may match any math symbol token."
 The convention in `set.mm` is for hypotheses to be labelled